Home Chemistry Substance Chlorine Dioxide

 • It is used to disinfect the water that flows through cooling towers.

-It is less corrosive than chlorine and significantly controls several types of bacteria in the water treatment process.
+A small amount of ClO2 solution is less corrosive than chlorine and significantly controls several types of bacteria in the water treatment process.
 It is a very good water disinfectant than other secondary disinfectants.
-Therefore, chlorine dioxide is used in many water treatment plants such as cooling towers, water, and food processing plant.
+Therefore, ClO2 uses in many water treatment plants such as cooling towers, water, and food processing plants.

 • It can be used for treating water in pre-oxidation and post-oxidation steps.
-In all the stages, chlorine dioxide should be chlorination in drinking water to destroy natural water impurities or prevent the growth of algae and bacteria.
+In all the stages, ClO2 should be used for chlorination in drinking water to destroy natural water impurities or prevent the growth of algae and bacteria.

 • It is a powerful disinfectant for several types of bacteria and viruses.
 It helps to prevent the growth of bacteria in municipal water supply systems.

 The supplements which contain chlorine dioxide are likely to be unsafe for human health.
 We used a very small amount of ClO2 for the disinfection of drinking water used in the public sector.
-Acute ClO2, exposure can form chlorine gas which causes irritations and burns skin and eyes.
-It can be absorbed by the skin and damage the tissues and blood cells of our skin.
+Acute ClO2, exposure can form chlorine gas which causes irritations and burns the skin and eyes.
+High absorption of ClO2 can damage the tissues and blood cells of our skin.

-Inhalation of chlorine dioxide causes serious toxic side effects such as coughing, a sore throat, severe headaches, vomiting and diarrhea, liver failure, and death.
+Chlorine dioxide has many serious side effects when used in large amounts or inhalation.
+Inhalation can cause serious toxic side effects such as coughing, sore throat, severe headaches, vomiting and diarrhea, liver failure, and death.
+Therefore, always handle safely when you work with this compound.